Hussain-Naik/PP1-Masjid-E-Rizwan/README.md

 - Contact Page using lighthouse in devtools I confirmed that the page is performing well, accessible and colors and fonts chosen are readable.
 ![Contact Page](documentation/contact-lighthouse.png)

-- Response Page using lighthouse in devtools I confirmed that the page is performing well, accessible and colors and fonts chosen are readable.
-Exception for the Accessibilty due to the refresh meta tag
+- Response Page using lighthouse in devtools I confirmed that the page is performing well with exception for the Accessibilty due to the refresh meta tag
 ![Response Page](documentation/response-lighthouse.png)

 ---